Free Transit for Veterans

 Remembrance Day Parade & Ceremony

-The City honours, remembers and commemorates Barrie’s fallen soldiers by featuring pictures of local veterans on flags temporarily displayed throughout Meridian Place and around the entire waterfront to Tiffin Street.
-For the 2022 campaign, 24 new flags were added to the series.
+The City honours, remembers and commemorates Barrie’s fallen soldiers by featuring pictures of local veterans on flags each year.
+The flags are displayed in the fall throughout Meridian Place, at City Hall, on Lakeshore Drive, and around the entire waterfront to Tiffin Street.
+In 2024, 16 new flags were added to the series.

 Other Ways to Remember